zold-io/zold/README.md

 Transactions with positive amount don't have RSA signatures.
 Their IDs point to ID fields of corresponding beneficiaries' wallets.

+The combination "ID+Beneficiary" is unique in the entire wallet.

 The directory `.zold` is automatically created and contains system data.